oauthjs/node-oauth2-server/docs/docs/getting-started.rst

   $ npm install oauth2-server

-.. note:: The *oauth2-server* module is framework-agnostic but there are several officially supported wrappers available for popular HTTP server frameworks such as Express_ and Koa_.
-If you're using one of those frameworks it is strongly recommended to use the respective wrapper module instead of rolling your own.
+.. note:: The *oauth2-server* module is framework-agnostic but there are several officially supported adapters available for popular HTTP server frameworks such as Express_ and Koa_.
+If you're using one of those frameworks it is strongly recommended to use the respective adapter module instead of rolling your own.

 .. _Express: https://npmjs.org/package/express-oauth-server
 .. _Koa: https://npmjs.org/package/koa-oauth-server